da667/Autosnort/Autosnort - Debian/autosnort-debian-readme.txt

 Hello folks, this is the readme specific to the Debian edition of autosnort.

-- For the most part, this is a complete clone of the autosnort ubuntu script except with changes where required (e.g. version checking) and a couple of minor changes:
+- For the most part, this is a complete clone of the autosnort debian script except with changes where required (e.g. version checking) and a couple of minor changes:

 - As part of the installation http://www.dotdeb.org (deb and deb-src) and its gpg key are added in order to install necessary components of snort and snortreport.